 Zulfiqar Ali Magsi, the governor and chief executive of Balochistan province, told reporters Saturday that law enforcement agencies were incapable of stopping such attacks and had failed to maintain law and order in Quetta.

-Pakistan, which is overwhelmingly Sunni, has been plagued by sectarian strife and attacks for years.
+The South Asian nation, overwhelmingly Sunni, has been beset by sectarian strife and attacks for years.

 Police described that double bombing as one of the worst attacks on the Shiite minority.